Indigenous peoples and the Canadian criminal justice system

 Indigenous peoples in Canada are significantly overrepresented in the Canadian justice system.
 They make up approximately 30 per cent of all incarcerated individuals in Canada despite being approximately 4 per cent of the total population.
 Explanations for this overrepresentation include historical injustices – and the contemporary outcomes which are results of that history – faced by Indigenous peoples, as well as structural issues within the current criminal justice system itself.
 These issues include over-policing, ineffective representation in court, inadequate application of bail, and over-sentencing, which are all indications of systemic racism.
 While these issues affect Indigenous peoples broadly, there are specific implications for Indigenous women and youth.

 Recently, Indigenous and federal governments have come together to address this systemic issue and improve the equity of outcomes for Indigenous peoples within the Canadian criminal justice system.

 Background

 Intergenerational trauma, or transgenerational trauma, can occur when an individual or group experiences a significant traumatic event.
-The larger the group that shares the experience, or length of time the experience is sustained can amplify the trauma experienced.
-Individual or group trauma becomes intergenerational when the stress response affects how individuals raise their own children including both how they parent, or their ability to parent effectively at all.
-If trauma is experienced over multiple generations, the effects of intergeneration trauma can accumulate.
+The larger the group that shares the experience, or length of time the experience is sustained, can amplify the trauma experienced.
+Individual or group trauma becomes intergenerational when the stress response affects how individuals raise their own children, including both how they parent, or their ability to parent effectively at all.
+If trauma is experienced over multiple generations, the effects of intergenerational trauma can accumulate.
+This concept has been evident in many nations with marginalized groups, such as African Americans in the United States, which affected multiple generations of people through systematic racism and policies which promoted segregation.